 - How long is the repayment period?
 Your inability to repay your loans must last for a significant portion of the repayment period of the student loans.
 Federal Consolidation Loans are paid over 25 years.
 Private student loans typically have much shorter repayment periods (10 years.)

 - How much student debt do you owe?
-The more student loan debt you have, often times, the better.
+The more student loan debt you have, often, the better.

-- How much have you earned annually since you started working?
+- What are your annual earnings since you started working?
 You have the burden of proof to show your past income has left you unable to pay your student loans.
-I look at my client’s last 5 years of tax returns to see how much they’ve earned on averaged.
+I look at my client’s last five years of tax returns and W-2s to see how much they’ve earned on average.
 I also have them pull their Non-Certified Detailed Earnings Record from the Social Security Administration.
-That shows their earnings since they started working.
+The record shows their earnings since they started working.

 - What’s your current monthly income?
 It’s hard to argue you should get a student loan discharge when your current income is $8 thousand/month.
-While you don’t need to earn near the poverty level, it's more helpful to have a lower income than a higher income.
+While you don’t need to earn near the poverty level, having a lower income is more helpful than a higher income.

 - Are your financial difficulties temporary or permanent?
 The longer-lasting your financial hardship throughout the loan repayment period, the better.

 - Do you work full-time or part-time?
 Full-time work is better.
-Full-time work plus part-time work is fantastic.
+Full-time work plus a part-time job is fantastic.

 - Are you receiving Social Security Benefits?
 A permanent disability may allow you to get a disability discharge of your federal loans.
 It also can help you get a full or partial discharge of your private student loan debt.

 - Are you married?
-Your partner’s income will affect your ability to discharge your student loans.
+Even if they have nothing to do with your loans, your partner’s income will affect your ability to get a discharge.

 - Do you have children?
-Younger children require support (financial and time) for a significant portion of the repayment period.
-Your children may make it easier to prove that your financial inability will persist into the future.
+Younger children require support (financial and time) for a significant portion of the repayment period, making it easier to prove that your financial inability will persist into the future.